tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/greenfield.md

 ms.reviewer: azmetadatadev
 ---

-# Deploy a VM/VMSS With MSP
+# Deploy a VM/VMSS with MSP
+This page explains how to enable the Metadata Security Protocol (MSP) feature while provisioning a new Virtual Machine (VM) or Virtual Machine Scale Sets (VMSS).

 ## Prerequisites

-1. Ensure your image of choice is [compatible](./overview.md#compatibility).
+-  Ensure your image of choice is [compatible](./overview.md#compatibility).
-1. Familiarize yourself with the [basic configuration](./configuration.md#configuration) options.
+- Familiarize yourself with the [basic configuration](./configuration.md#configuration) options.

 ## Deploy VM with MSP